thereyeslab/Smol-FIESTA/docs/documentation.md

 4. Export to SMAUG Format

 Tracks are translated into four SMAUG-compatible CSV files: 1.
-All tracks (after relabling) and Separated tracks by event type: 2.
+All tracks (after relabeling) and Separated tracks by event type: 2.
 Diffusing, 3.
 Constricted (CD), and 4.
 Bound (SB).

 ##### input:
-`bound_decisions.csv` file which is outputed from the `bound_classification.py` module.
+`bound_decisions.csv` file, which is an output from the `bound_classification.py` module.
 [Video #, Video Name, Cell, Track, Frame, x, y, Intensity, RelaxedBound, StrictBound, ContrictedDiffusion, Bound]

 ##### Outputs